IuliiaKonovalova/school_app/README.md

 8. **Lesson**

-This table is necessary to control the lessons and provide data for schedule.
+This table is necessary to control the lessons and provide data for the schedule.

 | Name          | Database Key  | Field Type     | Validation |
 | ------------- | ------------- | -------------- | ---------- |